ACSI presents a professional development opportunity for Christian school leaders and teachers who want to transform their school culture to flourish.

 Put your thinking into action with a collaborative time to process flourishing learnings with speakers and other educators.
 Together, we will brainstorm an action plan for your school culture.
-We hope you will enjoy the opportunity to network with other school leaders through the Institute.
+We hope you will enjoy the opportunity to network with other school leaders and teachers through the Institute.

 The Flourishing Christian School Model offers a wide range of ways to engage.
 While you may choose to just attend the Institute, we strongly recommend bundling the Instrument and Institute together, which will provide you with a fuller experience.
 If your survey data is completed before arriving at the Institute, it will help you to know what to focus on and thereby allow you to make the most of this collaborative time.

 No matter how long you’ve been in Christian ed, there’s never a finish line.
 I think the professional development from a biblical worldview is extremely important.

 I simply love FSi.
 I love the level of professionalism, the quality of speakers along with the research base.
 It’s really taking ACSI and Christian schools overall to a different level.